MrsVer/CV/README.md

 `Htlm` `CSS` `Python` `JavaScript` `Ruby`

- Attention to Detail

- Problem Solving debugging

- time and task management
+The ability to learn concepts and apply them to other problems made me a **good problem solver**.
+I enjoy debugging.
+However I prefer to see a whole precess I always keep my **attention to details**.
+Being on time it not easy but as I countinously perfecting my **time management skills** I can say I am an **organized** person who is on time.
 I have the ability to **work independently**, and I have specific knowledge of remote communication tools.

 **Video editing**